 After discovering her deceased grandmother in a garage in Pennsylvania, New York woman, Piperine Dovasik, 23, says she “was singing” when the lights came on.

-It is not known how long her grandmother, Zelda Anders, who had committed suicide by breathing in the fumes of her gas-run vehicle, had been inside the garage, though Dovasik says there was a strong putrid odor permeating the house.
+It is not known how long her grandmother, Zelda Anders, who had died by breathing in the fumes of her gas-run vehicle, had been inside the garage, though Dovasik says there was a strong putrid odor permeating the house.
 Authorities are still investigating the situation.

 Piperine, or “Piper” Dovasik is a former student of New York University, where she completed nearly a semester studying music pedagogy.
-She had gone up to visit her grandmother in the suburban development of Ridding Hill, which was recently condemned due to problems with water and gas from a century-old landfill, over which the complex was built in 2020.
+She had gone up to visit her grandmother in the suburban development of Ridding Hill, which was recently condemned due to problems with water and gas from a century-old landfill, over which the complex was built in 2023.
 Ridding Hill’s former residents have been given temporary housing in nearby Pennsylvania towns, all except Anders, who had seemingly chosen to “wait out the storm.”
-According to Ridding spokeswoman, Candy Chett, the company was unaware that any residents remained behind.
-“It didn’t even cross our minds that anyone would choose to stay,” says Chett.
-“Otherwise,” she claims, “we would have notified Anders’s family immediately.”
-The State of Pennsylvania cleared for water and electric to be shut off over thirty days ago.

 After discovering her grandmother’s dead body in the car, Ms. Dovasik had run out, then returned and started singing a “random melody to soothe her own nerves.”
 And that’s when it all happened.
 The garage light and door stirred back to life.

 Scientists have been studying AIME (Acousto-Inductive Magnetic Energy, aka. “acoustinductive energy”) for decades.
-So far it’s been confirmed that the unit of power that is produced by sound (the Watt) can cause electricity when in contact with certain magnetic and chemical compounds.
+So far, it’s been confirmed that the unit of power that is produced by sound (the Watt) can cause electricity when in contact with certain magnetic and chemical compounds.
 The element missing from the research seems to have been accidentally found by Ms. Dovasik.
-And that is the element of surprise.
+It’s the element of surprise.
 No joke.

-“What we’re consistently seeing is that as long as the system can’t predict what the sound will be, the compounds react with a big enough surge that creates electricity,” says Swedish scientist Neil Hamnen, whose award-winning research into renewable energy has helped European governments pass new laws and make big headway in alternative sources of electricity.
+“What we’re consistently seeing is that, as long as the system can’t predict what the sound will be, the compounds react with a big enough surge that creates electricity,” says Swedish scientist Neil Hamnen, whose award-winning research has improved access to renewable energy.

 Being the only source of human sound in the vicinity of these chemicals, Dovasik literally energized the house with her singing.
 She describes the moment as “otherworldly, not knowing if it was really happening or not.
-It felt like some weird sci-fi thriller,” she told the Times.
-But as a result of the freakish experience, she’d been able to connect herself and call for help.
+It felt like some weird sci-fi thriller,” she told The Times.
+As a result of her freakish experience, she’d been able to connect to the grid and call for help.